 where $f_v\in\C[Z_1,...,Z_m], v\in\S^n$ are polynomials in the indeterminates $Z_1,...,Z_m$ and there is a parameter set $\cS\subset\C^m$ (usually $\cS\subset\R^m$) such that for $\mathbf{z}\in\cS$

 is a probability distribution and such that $\C^m$ is the natural extension of the parameter set $\cS$ to a complex affine space. \end{Def}

-For the following explanations, we recall that varieties $V\subset\C^n$ correspond to radical ideals $I\subset\C[X_1,...,X_n]$ insofar as $V$ is the set of zeros of all polynomials in $I$ \cite{Cox}.
-We also recall that an ideal $I$ is prime iff $xy\in I$ implies $x\in I$ or $y\in I$ and that in terms of the above-mentioned correspondence prime ideals have irreducible varieties as counterparts.
-It is a well-known fact (e.g.~\cite[Th.~3.14]{Pachter}) that $\mathbf{f}(\C^m)$, as the image of a complex-valued polynomial map is a Boolean combination of varieties.
-In particular, its topological closure $V_{\mathbf{f}}=\overline{\mathbf{f}(\C^m)}$ is an irreducible algebraic variety in $\C^{|\S|^n}$ which corresponds to the prime ideal $I_{\mathbf{f}}\subset\C[p_v\mid v\in\S^n]$ where we write $p_v$ for indeterminates to stress that they are associated with probability distributions over strings $v\in\S^n$.
+We recall that varieties $V\subset\C^n$ correspond to radical ideals $I\subset\C[X_1,...,X_n]$ insofar as $V$ is the set of zeros of all polynomials in $I$ \cite{Cox}.
+We also recall that an ideal $I$ is prime iff $xy\in I$ implies $x\in I$ or $y\in I$ and that, in terms of the above-mentioned correspondence, prime ideals have irreducible varieties as counterparts. $\mathbf{f}(\C^m)$, as the image of a complex-valued polynomial map is a Boolean combination of varieties (e.g.~\cite[Th.~3.14]{Pachter}).
+In particular, its topological closure $V_{\mathbf{f}}=\overline{\mathbf{f}(\C^m)}$ is an irreducible algebraic variety in $\C^{|\S|^n}$ which corresponds to the prime ideal $I_{\mathbf{f}}\subset\C[p_v\mid v\in\S^n]$.
+We write $p_v$ for indeterminates to stress that they are associated with probability distributions over strings $v\in\S^n$.
 We will write $\Prob$ or $(p(v))_{v\in\S^n}$ for the points in complex affine space $\C^{\S^n}$.
-Polynomials $g\in I_{\mathbf{f}}$ are referred to as {\em (model) invariants} and the goal of an algebraic statistical treatment usually is to characterize or even explicitly list these invariants.
+Polynomials $g\in I_{\mathbf{f}}$ are referred to as {\em (model) invariants} and the goal of an algebraic statistical treatment is usually to characterize or even explicitly list these invariants.
 See \cite{Pachter,Drton,Drton07} for related textbooks